crisbar1692/Assignment2/README.md

 ## **Used Packages**

- Several packages were used to build this model [wikidataQueryServiceR](https://cran.r-project.org/web/packages/WikidataQueryServiceR/index.html) to make queries of the alkanes and their boiling points from wikidata.
-As well, [rcdk](https://cran.r-project.org/web/packages/rcdk/index.html) was used to extract descriptors for each one of the alkanes to be used as dependent variables.
-Finally, [pls](https://cran.r-project.org/web/packages/pls/vignettes/pls-manual.pdf) will provide the functions required to produce the regression model.
+ Several packages were used to build this model [wikidataQueryServiceR 2](https://cran.r-project.org/web/packages/WikidataQueryServiceR/index.html) to make queries of the alkanes and their boiling points from wikidata.
+As well, [rcdk 3](https://cran.r-project.org/web/packages/rcdk/index.html) was used to extract descriptors for each one of the alkanes to be used as dependent variables.
+Finally, [pls 4](https://cran.r-project.org/web/packages/pls/vignettes/pls-manual.pdf) will provide the functions required to produce the regression model.
 ## **Query of Alkanes**
 Alkanes were extracted from wikidata together with their boiling points and the latest group was transformed to Kelvin to unify the data and to be able to have a valid regression model.
 ## **Function to Calculate Root Mean Squared Error of Prediction (RMSEP)**